This is the

 "FIRST" entry boxes will be blank.

-There will be an entry in the "LAST
+There may be an entry in the "LAST

 NAME" box (usually 10" thick scan),